 At Latimer Appleby, we use what we call our ‘method neutral’ approach for all our market research projects.
-This means in simple terms that we use the most appropriate, cost-effective method for each project.
+This means in simple terms that we use the most appropriate, cost-effective market research methods for each project.
 This is because no two research projects are ever exactly the same.
 By working with our clients and using our own 8-stage process we determine whether the market research brief calls for Qualitative research or Quantitative research and within each broad method we choose the optimal type of research methodology.

 Some market research projects may of course call for a combination of both quantitative and qualitative research, and often it is this combined approach that delivers the most complete insight into the particular business problem at hand.